Ecumenical Patriarchate of Constantinople: The Great Church of Christ

 In turn, the affairs of the Constantinopolitan church were overseen not just by the patriarch, but also by synods held including visiting bishops.
 This pan-Orthodox synod came to be referred to as the ἐνδημοῦσα σύνοδος (endemousa synodos, "resident synod").
 The resident synod not only governed the business of the patriarchate but also examined questions pertinent to the whole Church as well as the eastern half of the old empire.
 The patriarch thus came to have the title of Ecumenical, which referenced not a universal episcopacy over other bishops but rather the position of the patriarch as at the center of the oikoumeni, the "household" of the empire.

 As the Roman Empire stabilized and grew, so did the influence of the patriarchate at its capital.
 This influence came to be enshrined in Orthodox canon law, to such an extent that it was elevated even beyond more ancient patriarchates: Canon 3 of the First Council of Constantinople (381) stated that the bishop of that city "shall have primacy of honor after the Bishop of Rome because Constantinople is the New Rome."

 Hagia Sophia was the patriarchal cathedral until 1453.

-In its disputed 28th Canon, the Council of Chalcedon in 451 recognized an expansion of the boundaries of the Patriarchate of Constantinople and of its authority over bishops of dioceses "among the barbarians", which has been variously interpreted as referring either to areas outside the Byzantine Empire or to non-Greeks.
-The council resulted in a schism with the Patriarchate of Alexandria.
+In the Council of Chalcedon in 451, Canon 28 granted the Church of Constantinople equal privileges (isa presbeia) with the Church of Rome.
+It also placed the dioceses of Pontus, Asia, and Thrace under its jurisdiction.
+Canons 9 and 17 granted Constantinople the right to hear appeals involving clergy from other ecclesiastical jurisdictions.

-In any case, for almost a thousand years the Patriarch of Constantinople presided over the church in the Eastern Roman (Byzantine) Empire and its missionary activity that brought the Christian faith in its Byzantine form to many peoples north of the imperial borders.
-The cathedral church of Constantinople, Hagia Sophia (Holy Wisdom), was the center of religious life in the eastern Christian world.
+For almost a thousand years, the Patriarch of Constantinople presided over the church in the Eastern Roman (Byzantine) Empire and oversaw its missionary activity, which brought the Christian faith in its Byzantine form to many peoples north of the imperial borders.
+The cathedral church of Constantinople, Hagia Sophia, served as the center of religious life in the eastern Christian world.